Broken Hill railway station

-Broken Hill railway station is located on the Broken Hill line in Broken Hill, New South Wales, Australia.
+Broken Hill railway station is a heritage-listed railway station located on the Broken Hill line in the center of Broken Hill, New South Wales, Australia.
+Opened in 1957, the station is crucial as it is the only rail access to Broken Hill.
+It is serviced by the Outback Xplorer and the Indian Pacific.

 History

 Broken Hill Crystal Street

 Broken Hill Crystal Street railway station opened on 15 July 1919 when the line opened to Menindee.
 Until extended further east in 1927, the section was not connected to the rest of the New South Wales Government Railways network.

 Broken Hill's first railway connection arrived in 1888, with the Silverton Tramway connecting the city to the South Australian Railways' narrow-gauge system at Cockburn and on to Adelaide via Sulphide Street station.
 Broken Hill developed into a lucrative location with the mines providing a regular source of traffic.

 Current station

 A new brick station opened on 4 June 1957, 560 metres west of the original station.

 As part of the construction of the project to convert to standard gauge the Sydney to Perth railway line, in 1969 the station platform was extended to 370 metres accommodate the Indian Pacific with a new signal box constructed at the western end of the station building.
 With modern centralised train control, the signal box is no longer staffed.

 Although some 50 kilometres from the border, Broken Hill was the border station between New South Wales and South Australia, with interstate trains changing locomotives up until the 1990s in the era of state-owned railway networks.